josedv82/airball/README.md

 ```

-If the parameters `player` or `team` are not indicated, it will return or players and teams within the selected dates.
+If the parameters `player` or `team` are not indicated, it will return all players and teams within the selected dates.
 Note that for long queries (multiple years/teams) it may take a while.

 ```{r}